 Harjanne’s solo performances abroad have extended as far as Russia, Japan, Republic of Korea and the USA, as well as Scandinavia and other parts of Europe.
 He has been a jury member of the numerous international trumpet competitions for example ARD-Munich, Maurice Andre Trumpet Competition, Budapest International Trumpet Competition, Porcia, Prague Spring and naturally Lieksa Brass Week competitions.

-Harjanne has made numerous solo recordings.
+Harjanne has made over 35 (39) solo recordings.
 In addition to recording the standard repertoire, Harjanne has gained a reputation for the recording of what are considered the trumpet’s most difficult works (e.g. the Zimmermann, Gruner, Nagao, Schedrin and Jolivet concertos).
 In addition to his recordings, he has performed in numerous productions for radio and TV.

-At the age of 26, Jouko Harjanne began teaching at the Sibelius Academy in Helsinki; he has also held a number of master classes in Finland and abroad.
-From January 2012 Harjanne has been appointed as a Guest Professor of the Senzoku Gakuen College of Music.
+Jouko Harjanne has held a number of master classes in Finland and abroad.
+During years 2012-2020 Harjanne was appointed as a Guest Professor of the Senzoku Gakuen College of Music.
 In 2012 he was nominated as a Brass Ambassador of the Lieksa city.